All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

 A: No. In the 3rd edition of Topgrading, Bill Conaty, who was head of HR under Jack Welch and Jeffrey Immelt, says GE never fired the bottom 10%.
 He said careful assessments of managers would show who is underperforming and they would be given a year to achieve the goals.
 In any year maybe 5% were the repeat under-performers and they would go.
 But never 10%, because they never had 10% repeat low performers.

 Q: Wasn’t the big Ford lawsuit about Topgrading?

 A: Absolutely not!
 In Topgrading (2005 edition) in which there is a section entitled, How NOT to Topgrade.
-The short version is this: Ford’s head of HR several times contacted me and asked that I consult with them, but we could never match calendars, and I never offered advice in any form.
-In my opinion, Ford implemented a crazy forced ranking system that goes against everything I’ve recommended.
+The short version is this: Ford’s head of HR several times contacted Brad Smart and asked that him to consult with them, but they never met because calendars didn’t match.
+Brad never gave any advice.
+Ford implemented a forced ranking system that goes against everything Topgrading recommends.